District of Columbia Court of Appeals

-The District of Columbia Court of Appeals is the highest court of the District of Columbia, in the United States.
-Established in 1970, it is equivalent to a state supreme court, except that its authority is derived from the United States Congress rather than from the inherent sovereignty of the states.
-The court is located in the former District of Columbia City Hall building at Judiciary Square.
+The District of Columbia Court of Appeals is the highest court of the District of Columbia, the capital city of the United States.
+The court was established in 1942 as the Municipal Court of Appeals, and it has been the court of last resort for matters of D.C. local law since 1970.
+It and the Superior Court of the District of Columbia compose the District of Columbia's court system.
+It is located in the former District of Columbia City Hall building at Judiciary Square.

 The D.C.
-Court of Appeals should not be confused with the District's federal appellate court, the United States Court of Appeals for the District of Columbia Circuit.
+Court of Appeals is the equivalent of a state supreme court.
+Because the District of Columbia is not a U.S. state, however, the court's authority derives from the U.S. Congress rather than from the inherent sovereignty of the states.
 The D.C.
-Court of Appeals and the Superior Court of the District of Columbia comprise the District's local court system.
+Court of Appeals is sometimes confused with the U.S. Court of Appeals for the District of Columbia Circuit, which is the federal U.S. court of appeals that covers the District of Columbia.

 History

 For much of the history of the District of Columbia, appeals in local matters were adjudicated by federal courts: first the Circuit Court of the District of Columbia (1801–1863), then the Supreme Court of the District of Columbia (1863–1893) (later renamed the U.S. District Court for the District of Columbia), and finally the District of Columbia Court of Appeals (1893–1970) (later renamed the U.S. Court of Appeals for the District of Columbia Circuit).
 The first local appellate court was established in 1942 when Congress created the Municipal Court of Appeals to hear appeals from the D.C.
 Municipal Court and the Juvenile Court.
 Consisting of a Chief Judge and two Associate Judges, the Municipal Court of Appeals acted as an intermediate appellate court, its decisions reviewable on a discretionary basis by the D.C.
 Circuit.
 In 1962, Congress renamed the court the District of Columbia Court of Appeals, and in 1967 its membership was enlarged to six judges.

-Federal and local jurisdiction in the D.C. remained entangled until 1970, when Congress enacted the District of Columbia Court Reform and Criminal Procedure Act.
+Federal and local jurisdiction in the D.C. remained entangled until 1970, when Congress enacted the District of Columbia Court Reform and Criminal Procedure Act (84 Stat.
+473).
 In addition to establishing the Superior Court of the District of Columbia, the Act established the District of Columbia Court of Appeals as the "highest court for the District of Columbia," expanded its size to its present composition of nine judges, and broadened its jurisdiction to hear all appeals from the Superior Court and review decisions of the city's mayor and administrative agencies.